5 Types of SQL Commands: DML, DDL, DCL, TCL, DQL with Query Example

 GRANT privileges ON object TO user;

-For example, If we want to grant a user shekhali for the SELECT, INSERT, UPDATE, and DELETE privileges on a table called EmployeeDetails, we should run the following GRANT statement.
+For example, If we want to grant a user named shekhali for the SELECT, INSERT, UPDATE, and DELETE privileges on a table called EmployeeDetails, we should run the following GRANT statement.

 GRANT SELECT, INSERT, UPDATE, DELETE ON EmployeeDetails TO shekhali ;